Articles

 Log Management and the NIS2

 NIS1 required companies operating in the sectors considered essential (OES) to structure minimum security measures, including logging systems, log analysis, and log correlation.
 There is nothing to suggest that there may be differences within the NIS2.
-In any case, this will be revisited in 2024, as the deadline for the adoption of the NIS2 directive must take place by 28/08/2024.
+In any case, this will be revisited in 2024, as the deadline for the adoption of the NIS2 directive should take place in the Q4 of 2024.